TICKS AT THE BEACH

 2

-Pleasure Beach in Bridgeport, Connecticut, is closed for the entire summer of 2025—not for a storm, but for ticks.
+Pleasure Beach in Bridgeport, Connecticut, was closed for the summer—not for weather, but for ticks.

 Ticks at the Beach: What We’re Seeing

-A 2020 Journal of Medical Entomology study found ticks on 74% of beach trails in coastal parks.
+A study in the Journal of Medical Entomology found ticks on 74% of beach trails in coastal parks.

 Tick Risk Is High Across the Northeast